 Some say we live in a cashless society, and to a large extent, we do.
-You may regularly use your debit card or credit card to purchase goods and services, pay bills online or send money to your kids via Venmo.
-The ability to write checks from your checking account still is useful, however.
-There are some situations where you need to write a paper check, such as to pay a contractor who doesn't take card payments.
-Whether you're writing a check for $1, $100 or $1,000, the process is exactly the same.
+You may regularly use your debit card or credit card to purchase goods and services, or you might pay your bills online or send money to your kids via Venmo.
+Check writing is becoming a lost art.

 Video of the Day

 Remember the golden rule of checking accounts before you write that check: You must have enough money in your bank account to cover the check or you'll create an overdraft.
 The bank or financial institution will "bounce" the check and it will most likely hit you with a hefty fee, usually in the neighborhood of $30 or $35.
 The bank might even close your account if you bounce checks too often.